alanjos3/network_security/README.md

 To build and run using Docker:

-docker build -t phishing-detector . docker run -p 5000:5000 phishing-detector
+docker build -t phishing-detector . docker run -p -d 5000:5000 phishing-detector

-🛠️ Technologies Used
+## Technologies Used

     Python